echocat/caretakerd/README.md

 ## Documentation

-For general documentation please refer the official homepage: [caretakerd.echocat.org](https://caretakerd.echocat.org).
+For general documentation, please refer to [caretakerd.echocat.org](https://caretakerd.echocat.org).

-For specific versions refer: [caretakerd.echocat.org/all](https://caretakerd.echocat.org/all).
+For specific versions, please refer to [caretakerd.echocat.org/all](https://caretakerd.echocat.org/all).

 ## Building

-### Precondition
+### Requirements

-For building caretakerd there is only:
+To build caretakerd, you only need:

-1. a compatible operating system (Linux, Windows or Mac OS X)
+* a compatible operating system (Linux, Windows or Mac OS X)
-2. and a working Java 8 installation required.
+* a working Java 8 installation

-There is no need for a working and installed Go installation (or anything else).
 The build system will download every dependency and build it if necessary.

-> **Hint:** The Go runtime build by the build system will be placed under ``~/.go-bootstrap``.
+> **Hint:** The Go runtime build by the build system will be stored under ``~/.go-bootstrap``.

 ### Run

-On Linux and Mac OS X:
+To run caretakerd on Linux and Mac OS X, invoke the following:
 ```bash
 # Build binaries only
 ./mvnw compile